Limited Time Offer

 What is a Ductless Mini-Split?

-Key Feature: No ductwork required.
-Each indoor unit cools (and heats) its zone independently.
+Key Advantage: No ductwork required.
+Each indoor unit conditions its zone independently, and most provide both heating and cooling.

 What is Central AC?

-• Indoor coil (in furnace or air handler)
+• Indoor evaporator coil – Mounted on furnace or air handler

 When Mini-Splits Make More Sense